-Finally, amortisation expenses related to acquired intangible assets recognised on the statement on financial position should be disclosed separately in the notes to the financial statements.
-When an intangible asset has been acquired and is replaced automatically by internally generated assets (that is, non-capitalised costs), the statement of financial performance is 'hit twice' until the acquired asset is fully amortised.
+5.23 Finally, amortisation expenses related to acquired intangible assets recognised in the statement on financial position should be disclosed separately in the notes to the financial statements.
+When an intangible asset has been acquired (and hence recognised in the statement of financial position) and is replaced automatically by internally generated assets (that is, non-capitalised costs), the statement of financial performance is 'hit twice' until the acquired asset is fully amortised.
 Until the asset is fully amortised, both the amortisation expenses and the non-capitalised cost used to replace the asset would affect the statement of financial performance.
 Users may therefore want to be able to exclude the amortisation expenses related to acquired intangible assets when calculating margins to be used for the projection of future profitability.